-Another U.S. court filing ties the Honduran president, a Trump ally, to narcotrafficking
+Another U.S. court filing ties the Honduran president, a Trump ally, to narco-trafficking

 The Justice Department has charged Maduro and senior members of his government with narcoterrorism.
 Prosecutors accuse the socialist government of turning the South American country into a transshipment point for cocaine bound for the United States.
 The U.S. government, which does not recognize Maduro as Venezuela’s president, is offering $15 million for information leading to his capture or conviction.

-Adriana Beltrán, a Central America analyst at the Washington Office of Latin America, said that there was a “wealth of evidence” that senior Honduran officials were colluding with organized crime — but “the White House is still more interested in halting the flow of irregular migration than in tackling one of the greatest ills in Honduras, which is systematic corruption.”
+Adriana Beltrán, a Central America analyst at the Washington Office on Latin America, said that there was a “wealth of evidence” that senior Honduran officials were colluding with organized crime — but “the White House is still more interested in halting the flow of irregular migration than in tackling one of the greatest ills in Honduras, which is systematic corruption.”

-The charging document released Thursday accused Bonilla, 60, of taking bribes in exchange for providing information to cocaine traffickers and helping them to pass through police checkpoints.
+The charging document released Thursday accused Bonilla, 60, of taking bribes in exchange for providing information to cocaine traffickers and helping them pass through police checkpoints.
 In a news release, prosecutors said the former police chief used violence “to protect the particular cell of politically connected drug traffickers he aligned with.”
-That cell, the statement said, included President Hernández and his brother.
+That cell, the statement said, included Hernández and his brother.

 In 2011, prosecutors said, Bonilla helped kill a rival drug trafficker who was trying to take over part of a trafficking route used by Tony Hernández and his accomplices.

-Bonilla rejected the charges, and said some of them amounted to a vendetta by drug traffickers he’d pursued.
+Bonilla rejected the charges and said some of them amounted to a vendetta by drug traffickers he had pursued.

-“I have never been a friend of drug traffickers nor of those politicians that, according to the allegations, dedicated themselves to these kinds of illicit activities,” he told the Honduran news program Hoy Mismo.
+“I have never been a friend of drug traffickers, nor of those politicians that, according to the allegations, dedicated themselves to these kinds of illicit activities,” he said on the Honduran news program Hoy Mismo.

-Bonilla, known as “The Tiger,” is in Honduras, where he does not face any charges.
-He served in the police force from 1985 to 2016, according to the charges, and held the top job from 2012 to 13, under then-president Porfirio Lobo Sosa.
-Hernández was leader of the Honduran Congress from 2010 to 2013.
+Bonilla, known as “the Tiger,” is in Honduras, where he does not face any charges.
+He served in the police force from 1985 to 2016, according to the charges, and held the top job from 2012 to 2013, under then-President Porfirio Lobo.
+Juan Orlando Hernández was leader of the Honduran Congress from 2010 to 2013.
 He became president in 2014.

 The Honduran government did not say whether it would extradite Bonilla to the United States.